 Join our newsletter now to get special and exclusive offers!

 START YOUR GEOSCOPE EXPERIENCE TODAY!

 Plan your activity.
 Work out were you will be cutting or digging and work out if you have underground Telstra cables nearby.
-If you’re not sure, you can always engage a Certified Locator to come out to site and investigate whether or not there are cables nearby.
+If you’re not sure, you can always engage a Certified Locator to come out to site and investigate with electromagnetic cable locating methods.

 There are a few methods and processes to locating underground Telstra cables although the best way to locate these cables is by using electromagnetic locating devices.
 Depending on the Telstra cables construction and make up, further equipment may be necessary, but we’ll start with the basics.

 The Telstra network typically consists of copper and fibre optic cables.

 Copper Telstra cables can be fairly straight forward to find underground with EM locating as they are a metallic service which can carry a conductive signal.

 Copper cables can be traced by inducing a current through the cable via a ring clamp and a transmitter which produces an electromagnetic field that can be picked up by a receiver.

 Once induced with the current, the target cable location can be traced and marked quite accurately to a QL-B quality level.

 Telstra fibre optic cables offer up some challenges when it comes to locating their underground position as they are largely constructed of non-metallic materials, which means they cannot be induced with a transmitter.